PitcherAG/pitcher-cherry-release/README.md

 ## Usage

-You can execute cherry-release iinside any directory with `npx`.
+You can execute cherry-release iinside any git repository with `npx`.
 Use `--help` to find out about the options
 ```
 npx @pitcher/cherry-release --help
 ```

 ```
 Usage: cherry-release [options]